 #5: Invest in Training

 Perhaps the most important thing you can do to reduce crashes is to provide driver safety training.
-In a 2013 survey of more than 116 fleet managers, training repeatedly was listed as one of the most effective strategies for reducing crash rates.
-Specifically, managers cited Smith System driving programs as an effective tool for improving driving behavior and decreasing crashes.
+In a survey of more than 116 fleet managers, training repeatedly was listed as one of the most effective strategies for reducing crash rates.
+Specifically, managers cited Smith System driver training programs as an effective tool for improving driving behavior and decreasing crashes.

 Proper training pulls together a company’s commitment to a culture of safety and applies driving safety know-how to real-world situations.
 Training should be done periodically to refresh what drivers already know about safe driving practices as well as to remind them of things like routine maintenance checks.
 Combining thorough training with a companywide commitment to safety can help prevent behind-the-wheel collisions.

 Studies have shown that the costs of such training can help boost your company’s bottom line.
 According to the OSHA report, Guidelines for Employers to Reduce Motor Vehicle Crashes, “the costs associated with implementing a driver safety program are minimal compared to the costs of crashes to your organization.”
 In fact, a study by Liberty Mutual Insurance found that $3 or more is saved for every $1 a company spends on safety training.